This page sets out the terms on which you may access and make use of our website www.keepingchildrensafe.global

 7. Suspension and termination

-7.1 We will determine, in our discretion, whether there has been a breach of these terms and conditions through your use of the Site.
+7.1 We will determine, at our discretion, whether there has been a breach of these terms and conditions through your use of the Site.
 When a breach of these terms and conditions has occurred, we may take such action as we deem appropriate.

 7.2 Failure to comply with these terms and conditions constitutes a material breach of these terms and conditions and may result in our taking all or any of the following actions: